 The Validations page is where you can manage any validation actions required for your SSL.com certificate orders.
 This document, part of our portal documentation, is a guide to using the Validations page.
 (You may refer to our documentation for any additional information on other features or pages you might have questions for.)

 If you haven’t performed any validations before, please read the introduction to the Validations page interface, or skip ahead to the appendix section first for more information on how validations work.
-If you feel at ease with SSL.com’s validation process please feel free to skip ahead to the section of your interest using the links below:
+If you feel at ease with SSL.com’s validation process please feel free to skip ahead to the section of your interest using the Table of Contents below:

 The Validations page allows you to manage any outstanding validations associated with your certificate orders.
 Clicking the Validations tab will show you an overview of the pending validations.
 You may use the search bar to find a specific order by Subject or reference number (shown under certificate #), or look for it in the list.

 Each list item represents a pending validation that is associated with one of your certificate orders.
 The interface will present you with the Validation Status and the next Action you should take to continue the validation process.